kennytm/rfcs/text/0000-dyn-type.md

 So what the user should provide is not `size_of_val`/`align_of_meta`, but a function which produces the original DST which we compute the size and alignment from it instead.
 We call such process *reduction*, and the custom DST is *derived* from that ordinary DST.

+(In this RFC “reduction” always means DST reduction, not related concepts like β-reduction in lambda calculus)

 ```rust ,ignore
 unsafe trait Derived {